kiranbakale/AMI-Readme/docs/environment_configure.md

   - If the package needs to be downloaded from the specific URL you can specify this via the `gitlab_deb_download_url` inventory variable.
     - If the URL to download the deb file requires authorization or other headers you can pass these in a Hash format via the `gitlab_deb_download_url_headers` inventory variable.
   - If the package needs to be uploaded from the local host where Ansible is running, add the `gitlab_deb_host_path` inventory variable that should be set to the local path where the file is located.
-  - An additional variable, `gitlab_deb_target_path` configures where Ansible should copy the Debian file onto the targets before installing but this is set to `/tmp` by default and doesn't need to be changed.
+  - An additional variable, `gitlab_deb_target_path` configures where Ansible should copy the Debian file onto the targets before installing, but this is set to `/tmp` by default and doesn't need to be changed.

 ##### Object Storage Prefix